-One day my husband came home and told me, “I’m leaving school and moving to the ranch.”
-This was before we were married, so you can imagine my surprise at his statement.
+In 2012 my husband came home and told me, “I’m leaving school and moving to the ranch.”
+This was before we were married, so you can imagine my surprise.
 He said it in a very matter-of-fact, no looking back, I’m doing this sort of tone.
-I never doubted that he had made up his mind, but there was one thing for certain, I sure as hell wasn’t dropping out of college to move to a cattle ranch.
+I never doubted that he had made up his mind, but there was one thing for certain, I surely wasn't going to drop out of college to move to a cattle ranch.

 So for two years, he commuted back and forth, spending the week at the ranch, and coming home on the weekends.
 I would visit him occasionally, but I still thought of the ranch house as our “vacation home”.
 It wasn’t until I graduated college in May of 2014 that I realized: this is really happening.